Weed Half-Life: How Long Does Marijuana Stay In The System?

-When it comes to testing for intoxication, blood and saliva tests are sufficient.
+When it comes to testing for weed intoxication, blood and saliva tests are sufficient.

-Blood Serum Test.
-This test is the easiest to implement.
+Blood Serum Test– This examination is the easiest to implement.
 It is often used as an investigative in car accidents.
-However, THC does not bond with blood cells, so it can only test for active intoxication.
+However, THC does not bond with blood cells and does not stay in the blood for long, so it can only check for active intoxication.

-Saliva Test.
-This test is the most recently-developed test and is not yet as common as blood tests.
+Saliva Test – This exam is the most recently-developed and is not yet as common as blood check.
 It is often used by police, however, because it is relatively quick and easy to undertake.
-The chemicals fade after several hours, so this test is primarily used in accident investigations.
+The weed chemicals fade from the system after several hours, so this assessment is primarily used in accident investigations.

 Testing for Past Use

-Hair Follicle Test.
-This test provides the most accurate results.
-Its principal benefit is that it can detect traces of marijuana many months after the last consumption.
-A single hair from anywhere on the body is sufficient for the screening.
-The major inconvenience of the test is its price – a hair follicle test is the most expensive of all marijuana screening tests.
+Hair Follicle Test -This exam provides the most accurate results.
+Its principal benefit is that it can detect traces of marijuana many months after the last pot consumption as cannabis stays in hair for long.
+A single hair from anywhere on the body is sufficient for a hair drug test.
+The major inconvenience of the exam is its price – a hair follicle check is the most expensive of all marijuana screening exams.

-Urine Test.
-This test is the most common method used to screen for the presence of cannabis.
-The test is very simple: urine samples are examined in a laboratory and screened according to a chosen threshold level.
+Urine Test – This assessment is the most common method used to screen for the presence of cannabis in the body.
+The screening is very simple: urine samples are examined in a laboratory and checked according to a chosen threshold level.
 If the degree of the targeted chemical (usually THC-COOH) is higher than the standard threshold, the test returns positive.

 Single Cannabis Use:

-- Cannabis detection in hair in rather unlikely in the case of a single use.
+- Cannabis detection in hair in rather unlikely in the case of single use.

 Regular Cannabis Use:

 Factors that influence the results of a marijuana drug test include the frequency of consumption, individual physiology, user lifestyle, and the type of compound.
-Essentially, since THC metabolites are stored in body fat, the amount of body fat a person has determines how long the drug is detectable.
+Essentially, since THC metabolites are stored in body fat, the amount of body fat a person has determines how long cannabis is detectable.

-Despite the standards set by the SAMHSA regulating urine tests, the results can still be difficult to predict.
-Since each test type has a different detection window, there are other complications to take into account when predicting how long marijuana can stay in the system.
+Despite the standards set by the SAMHSA regulating urine analysis, the results can still be difficult to predict.
+Since each exam type has a different detection window, there are other complications to take into account when predicting how long marijuana can stay in the system.